apascualgarcia/ReplayEcology/README.md

 * **inputs**:

- - `4_dada2/metadata_Time0D-7D-4M_May2022.csv` - This file contains the metadata of the samples, and is used to select/sort the samples Alberto used for analysis downstream of DADA2.
+ - `4_dada2/metadata_Time0D-7D-4M_May2022.csv` - This file contains the metadata of the samples, and is used to select/sort the samples used for analysis downstream of DADA2.

  - `1_raw/geographical_attributes.csv` - This contains the geographical information on the samples (particularly GPS locations) needed for the BioSample Attributes table needed as part of the NCBI deposit.